 In my internship I learned how to teach diabetic, renal, weight loss, weight gain, surgical, and other diets to patients.
 But no one taught me how to educate patients on what to eat for gastrointestinal problems.
 This surprised me! …it just makes sense– the food you eat must go through the digestive system before it enters the body.
 So, it became my passion: to learn how to teach people to eat when their tummy doesn’t seem to work like everyone else’s.

 Flash forward.
-I have worked as a registered dietitian for the same health system for over 17 years.
+I have worked as a registered dietitian for the same health system since 1996.
 Initially, I worked in the critical care and surgical units, tailoring my nutrition education for patients with cancer, ulcerative colitis, Crohn’s disease, etc.

 I am a pretty straightforward person.
 I’m not afraid to talk about anything related to poop.
 After all these years of working with patients, there isn’t much I haven’t heard.
 I can even say diarrhea in public without my face turning red.
 One of my goals in life is to convince the world that it is ok to talk about bowels, diarrhea, and gas.Clients benefit from my three-part approach: